mvdamme/dbview_cti/README.md

 This gem implements [Class Table Inheritance](http://martinfowler.com/eaaCatalog/classTableInheritance.html) (CTI) for Rails, as an alternative to Single Table Inheritance (STI).
 The implementation is based on database views.
+It allows you to combine polymorphism with database foreign key constraints.

 Currently, only PostgreSQL (version >= 9.1) is supported.
-The gem works for both Rails 3.2 and Rails 4 apps, and on MRI (>= 1.9.3), Rubinius and JRuby in 1.9 mode (due to some issues JRuby is not included in the travis tests, though).
+The gem supports Rails 3.2, Rails 4 and Rails 4.1 apps running on MRI (>= 1.9.3), Rubinius and JRuby in 1.9 mode.

 ## Installation